Somnia-Data-Grid/Somnia-DataGrid/README.md

 Somnia DataGrid is a shared data layer for the Somnia ecosystem built on top of **Somnia Data Streams**.
 We run off-chain workers that aggregate price feeds (CoinGecko, DIA on Somnia), sentiment data, and news - then publish them on-chain as typed, documented data streams.
 Other Somnia dapps can subscribe to these streams via WebSocket using the standard `@somnia-chain/streams` SDK and instantly get real-time data without touching external APIs.

+**Somnia AlertGrid** is our reference dapp that demonstrates how to consume DataGrid streams - featuring real-time price dashboards, on-chain alerts, sentiment tracking, and Telegram notifications.

 ---

 ## 🌊 Somnia Data Streams Integration